 Environmental Short Film Series

 Honda is always seeking innovative ways to reduce our environmental impact.
 From designing fuel-efficient vehicles to building our products in the most energy-efficient factories, we consider the environment in all aspects of products’ life cycle.
-In our new Environmental Short Film Series, we highlight some remarkable initiatives—dreamed up and developed by Honda associates—that are fulfilling our vision for reducing the company’s environmental impact and creating a sustainable future.
-Keep an eye out for upcoming films in the series, as we’ll be releasing new videos throughout the year.
+In our Environmental Short Film Series, we highlight some remarkable initiatives—dreamed up and developed by Honda associates—that are fulfilling our vision for reducing the company’s environmental impact and creating a sustainable future.
+Check out our latest video here:

 Paint by Numbers